Happy

 A map of “our places”

 We cycled for a week between Blois, Amboise and Tours: an itinerary slightly modified at our request from the classic Girolibero tour.
-In this map the places where we stopped and that we can suggest to you
+This map shows the places where we stopped and that we can suggest to you

-To complete the list, here’s a tip for families like us flying into Paris: beguile your wait at the Gare d’Austerlitz with a visit to the very nearby Jardin des Plantes with botanical gardens, a horse carousel and playground.
-You can also visit the amazing National Museum of Natural History-what child doesn’t like dinosaurs?
+To complete the list, here’s a tip for families like ours flying into Paris: while waiting at the Gare d’Austerlitz, visit the nearby Jardin des Plantes with its botanical gardens, horse carousel and playground.
+You can also visit the amazing National Museum of Natural History – what kid doesn’t like dinosaurs?

 The video account of the trip